-The Routines page includes several functions available at the top of the page, as described in "Routines page commands" on page 427:
+The Routines page includes several functions available at the top of the page, as described in "Routines page commands" on page 438:

-Table 124.
+Table 127.
 Routines page commands

-Export button Exports the selected Routines to an SQL file that can subsequently be imported to another System Controller (see "Exporting a Routine" on ously exported from this or another System Controller ("Importing a Routine" on page 469).
+Export button Exports the selected Routines to an SQL file that can subsequently be imported to another System Controller (see "Exporting a Routine" on page 481).
+Import button Imports one or more Routines from a selected SQL file that was previously exported from this or another System Controller ("Importing a Routine" on page 481).
+Manage Routines Database Variables button Navigates to the Manage Routines Database Variables page (see "Manag- ing Routine Database Variables" on page 482).
+Schedule Routines button Navigates to the Schedule Routines page (see "Using the Schedule Rou-tines Feature" on page 278).
+Enable Routines API Toggle button that enables or disables ability of clients to activate rou- tines by using a Routines API web request (see "Invoking a Routine via the Routines API" on page 419).
+Note : This is a system-wide setting, not specific to a routine.

-Import button Imports one or more Routines from a selected SQL file that was previbutton

-Manage Routines

-Database Variables

-Navigates to the Manage Routines Database Variables page (see "Managing Routine Database Variables" on page 470).

-Schedule Routines

-button

-Navigates to the Schedule Routines page (see "Using the Schedule Routines Feature" on page 267).

-Enable Routines API Toggle button that enables or disables ability of clients to activate routines by using a Routines API web request (see "Invoking a Routine via the Routines API" on page 408).

-Note: This is a system-wide setting, not specific to a routine.